333 N. Callow Avenue,

 2 people favorited this theater

-The little Charleston Cinema had fallen into decay but was still showing films up to early-2005.
-The couple, Eric and Frances Meyer, who were last to run it threw in the towel and let it be taken over for use as a club called Gstyle Knights Nightclub, and they immediately mucked up the marquee so it wouldn’t even resemble a theater anymore, painting their club name on it in freestyle lettering.
+The Colonial Theatre was opened by 1931.
+It was listed as (Closed) in 1933 to 1935.
+By 1936 it had reopened as the Grand Theatre.
+In the early-1980’s it became the Playtime Grand Theatre, screening adult movies.
+It went back to regular movies around 1986 and closed soon after.
+It briefly reopened for a few months.
+The building then stood unused for eight years until it was reopened as the Charleston Cinema, this later had fallen into decay but was still showing films up to early-2005.
+The couple, Eric and Frances Meyer, who were last to run it threw in the towel and let it be taken over for use as a club called Gstyle Knights Nightclub, and they immediately mucked up the marquee so it wouldn’t even resemble a theatre anymore, painting their club name on it in freestyle lettering.

 Yet the Meyers focused on children’s and family films always third-run and discount.
 For a while they had retro “Rocky Horror” first-Friday-and-Saturday of each month, and even had free matinees striving to serve the community as well as humanly possible.
 But nothing they did would bring in reliable audiences; they couldn’t even give the tickets away.